PAV-Laboratory/ftx_trader/README.md

 Enter Tradingview Alerts Message in the Following Format

-Example to long SUSHI-PERP: '{'contract': 'SUSHI-PERP', 'side': 'buy'}'
+Example to long SUSHI-PERP: {'contract': 'SUSHI-PERP', 'side': 'buy'}

-Example to short BTC-PERP: '{'contract': 'BTC-PERP', 'side': 'sell'}'
+Example to short BTC-PERP: {'contract': 'BTC-PERP', 'side': 'sell'}

-Example to execute stop order on UNI-PERP: '{'contract': 'UNI-PERP', 'side': 'stop'}'
+Example to execute stop order on UNI-PERP: {'contract': 'UNI-PERP', 'side': 'stop'}

-You can also use subaccounts by adding the 'subaccount' dictionary key to your TV Alert Msg Example to long SOL-PERP on 'UpOnly' Subaccount: '{'contract': 'SOL-PERP', 'side': 'buy', 'subaccount': 'UpOnly'}'
+You can also use subaccounts by adding the 'subaccount' dictionary key to your TV Alert Msg Example to long SOL-PERP on 'Test' Subaccount: {'contract': 'SOL-PERP', 'side': 'buy', 'subaccount': 'Test'}

 Input the http address from your ngrok tunnel to the webhook alert section of the Tradingview Alert, and add /webhook to the end

 Create a new screen within active session

-source env/bin/activate && python ftx_webhook_app.py
+cd ftx_trader && source env/bin/activate && python ftx_webhook_app.py

 Detach from screen session